bioinformatics-core-shared-training/Bulk_RNASeq_Course_Feb22/index.md

 teach it remotely and this is the first time split over three weeks.
 Please bear with us if there are any technical hitches, and be aware that timings for different sections laid out in the schedule below may not be adhered to.
-There may be some necessity to make adjusments to the course as we go.
+There may be some necessity to make adjustments to the course as we go.

 > ## Prerequisites